Council Bluffs City Council to vote on budget Monday night

 “In a typical year, it wouldn’t be unusual coming from the south to plan a stop in Council Bluffs, depending on where they’re going.
 But because of the flood, they were pushed toward Des Moines,” he said.
 “Our local hospitality businesses, and it also affects food and beverage, received a two-year double whammy of the flood and COVID.”

-The pandemic hurt the gaming industry as well, with the city looking to see how it recovers.
+The pandemic hurt the gaming industry as well, and city is looking to see how it recovers.
 Walsh noted some people that might otherwise have not returned to the casinos because of the pandemic.

 Sports betting has brought in record money, though.